-Exposures subject to the counterparty credit risk (CCR) framework in column (d) include exposures in the banking and trading books in line with regulatory requirements.
-CCR exposures in the trading book also considered for market risk requirements and are included in both columns (d) and (f).
+Exposures subject to the counterparty credit risk (CCR) framework in column (d) include exposures in the banking and trading book in line with regulatory requirements.
+CCR exposures in the trading book also considered for market risk requirements and are duplicated between columns (d) and (f).

 All exposures in our trading book were disclosed as being subject to the market risk framework.

 Intangible assets and goodwill are excluded from regulatory capital.